-- 1. Assist with communications by maintaining radio and/or phone contact.
+- 1. Assist with communications by maintaining mobile devices and/or cell phone contact.
 Alert appropriate agencies and BOCES personnel. - 2.
 Provide information to staff as directed and ensure that enrollment and medical emergency cards are available to proper school officials or rescue personnel. - 3.
 Assist the school nurse, teachers or other colleagues as directed. - 4.
 Establish and implement a procedure for checking out students to parents or guardians who come to school to take students home.
 Also, set up an "office area" in the Safety Zone, if this area is activated.